tvanmaren/galvanize_fridge/README.md

 ### Overview

+First, you have to login.

+For an admin account, try

+#### USER: tm.vanmaren@gmail.com
+#### PWD: 1234

+For a non-admin account, use

+#### USER: kind2karma@gmail.com
+#### PWD: 1234

 On the main page you see announcements looping.
 These announcements are created and maintained by administrators.

 ![announcements](img/announcements.png)

 Items in the fridge are shown on the main page and displayed in a card format.
-Each card shows a picture of the food item, displays comments, the food category (Personal, Event, Community), experation date and a delete button.
-The experation date is green if the food is still good, yellow if it the item expires that day and red if the food item is expired.
+Each card shows a picture of the food item, displays comments, the food category (Personal, Event, Community), expiration date and a delete button.
+The expiration date is green if the food is still good, yellow if it the item expires that day and red if the food item is expired.

 ![view the food](img/food-view.png)

 When adding a food item to the fridge, you fill in several fields.
 The email field auto populates and filters with email addresses from the database.
 Then you can access your camera or upload a previously taken photo.
-Other fields that are required are category, experation date and comments.
+Other fields that are required are category, expiration date and comments.

 ![Add-Food](img/add-food.png)